Source Water Protection Planning and Grants

 Clean Water Fund

 Preventing contamination of our drinking water is the goal of source water protection activities at the Minnesota Department of Health.
 While we have been collaborating with cities, and smaller-sized community water suppliers since 1993 to develop and implement source water protection plans, support from the Clean Water Fund expands and accelerates the number of water suppliers that can be assisted each year and provides grants for implementing source water protection plans.
-Our goal is to have source water protection plans in place for all community water supply wells by the year 2020.

 Sources of Funding